rkamysz/merkle-tree/README.md

 - Add instructions for launching the application.
 - Add an endpoint for tree removal.
 - Add unit and API tests.
-- Expand the API documentation.
+- Expand the API documentation e.g. Swagger.
 - Implement monitoring, e.g., using Amazon CloudWatch.